Agia/The-Reading-Room/README.md

 <h1 align="center">The Reading Room</h1>

   <p align="center">
-    A web application to review and make / save notes on books you've read, and keep track of books you'd like to read.
+    A web application to make and save notes on books you've read, and keep track of books you'd like to read.
     <br />
 <a href="https://agia.github.io/The-Reading-Room/"><strong>View Demo</strong></a>
 <strong>||</strong>